creamIcec/creamIcec/README.md

 -->

 # 📝self introduction
-* a not real programmer LOL
+* programming for hobbies LOL
-* not master but keep going; currently learning: JavaFX & Android for my AudioPlayer project.
+* not master but keep going; currently learning: Minecraft Modding and creating my own mod.
-*
+* Trying to learn anything cool!
+Not seriously I promise😆.
+* Sometimes will lose track of time so please wake me up when I'm daydreaming XD